helpscout/fe-test-potato-site/challenge.md

 # 💪 Challenge

-Review the (design spec)[./specs/add-video-embed.md) to see your task.
+Review the [design spec](./specs/add-video-embed.md) to see your task.

 To complete this challenge, you will need to use Ruby (Jekyll), and almost certainly Javascript and CSS as well.